Subaru-PFS/spt_target_uploader/docs/docs/validation.md

 ### `Config` tab in the side panel (left)

 You can set the observing period for visibility check.
-By default the dates are set to the next semester.
+By default, the dates are set to the next semester.

 ## Main panel (right)

-The details of validation results are shown in the main panel.
+The details of the validation results are shown in the main panel.
 First, errors are shown, followed by warnings.
 The successful checks are shown at the bottom.
 Tables containing invalid rows are also shown for each validation process.
-Please modify them to make acceptable for the uploader.
+Please modify them to make them acceptable for the uploader.